 Bunting is always a firm favourite when it comes to vintage wedding styling.
-It can be used to add as little or as much vintage chic as you desire, and vintage style bunting looks fabulous in a marquee as it helps to add some subtle colour.
+You can use it to add as little or as much vintage chic as you desire, and vintage style bunting looks fabulous in a marquee as it helps to add some subtle colour.
 Team it up with some retro festoon lighting for a contemporary vintage vibe.

 Long tables lined with wooden benches will give your wedding reception a rustic vintage feel.
 Mix and match benches with wooden chairs decorated with pretty vintage-look lace chair hoods for some additional pretty detailing.